dzenisiy/databases-for-nodejs-developers-5978020/README.md

 # Databases for Node.js Developers
 This is the repository for the LinkedIn Learning course Databases for Node.js Developers.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In this course, Daniel Khan—a technology lead, developer, and application architect—shows you how to manage databases from SQL and NoSQL, to in-memory databases, and learn how to work with them in real-time applications.
+Discover the basics and applications of SQL databases like MySQL for structured, relational data, and NoSQL databases like MongoDB for dynamic data storage.
+Learn how to use Redis for super-fast, in-memory data management that is perfect for session management and real-time processing.
+Get hands-on experience with connecting databases to Node.js applications through practical examples and projects.
+Understand how to write, read, update, and delete operations with these databases and incorporate them seamlessly into your web development workflow.
+By the end of the course, you will be capable of managing complex database operations, ensuring data integrity, and optimizing your web applications for better performance.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.